 Ginny even smirked at her cheek about herself.

-"Not to mention I already have to deal with Mum and Dad going on and on again about raising little Ronnie.
+"Your namesake nephew has been living up to your name.
+I already have to deal with Mum and Dad going on and on again about raising little Ronnie.
 Just last week he accidentally broke Mum's new china teapot playing with Fred and George's kids.
 Ha!
 Fred even defended him saying that he was rightfully named after you.
 Ha!
 Mum just frowned and looked guilty before magically repairing the china."